Join the thousands of parents already raising smarter, happier babies with our online baby classes: The Active Babies Smart Kids series. Click here.

 Join in here!

-Here is a lovely dance to do with your baby.
-You will find many more dances, activities and baby development information throughout GymbaROO’s free online BabyROO series and at your local BabyROO centre.
+You will find many dances, activities and baby development information throughout GymbaROO’s online series of baby classes and at your local GymbaROO-KindyROO centre.
 Babies just LOVE looking at other babies and parents as they swish, bounce, rock and sway!

 Bindy Cummings (B.Ed hons) is a teacher, GymbaROO early childhood neurodevelopmental consultant, early childhood development lecturer, GymbaROO teacher trainer, INPP consultant and iLS consultant.
 She is the Editor of GymbaROO’s First Steps magazine and mother of 4 children.
 More on Bindy Cummings here: http://activebabiessmartkids.com.au/about/meet-our-experts/